Sidney Bechet

 Sidney Joseph Bechet (May 14, 1897 – May 14, 1959) was an American jazz saxophonist, clarinetist, and composer.
-He was one of the first important soloists in jazz, and first recorded several months before trumpeter Louis Armstrong.
-His erratic temperament hampered his career, and not until the late 1940s did he earn wide acclaim.
+He was one of the first important soloists in jazz, first recording in July 1923, a few months after trumpeter Louis Armstrong's recording debut with King Oliver's Creole Jazz Band.
+His erratic temper hampered his music career, and not until the late 1940s did he earn wide acclaim.
 Bechet spent much of his later life in France.